Joshua-McGee/doks/Overview.md

 - **Three main views:** Allows you to view and schedule meetings, connect to sources, and manage your teams.

-- **Data collection and business logic layer:** Where all of the disparate meeting data for users is combined from external sources to provide a singular view of each users availability.
+- **Data collection and business logic layer:** Where all of the disparate meeting data for users is combined from external sources to provide a singular view of each user's availability.
 This is where meeting requests are processed, updated, and made available for export back to your connected sources.

 - **Database:** User profiles and scheduling data are stored in a secure database partition unique to your organization.